ahmadnwira/pollmaker/README.md

 # create-polls
-quick and easy to use to generate online pools
+quick and easy to use online pools maker

 ## contact me at:
 - ahmed22502@gmail.com